I went out in the sun after a hair transplant (how long + sun exposure)

 Both Follicular Unit Excision (FUE) and Follicular Unit Transplant (FUT or Strip) hair transplants involve taking healthy hair follicles from a donor area of the scalp and transplanting them to the areas affected by hair loss.
 Tiny incisions are made in the recipient area of the scalp, and the hair grafts are placed into these sites.

 During this process, some of the cells which darken the skin to protect it from the sun become dormant or die.
 Although these cells, known as melanocytes, will regenerate after a few months, until they do the scalp is more vulnerable to the sun’s ultraviolet rays.
 Sun exposure to the treated area during the healing period can damage the skin and prolong the healing process.
-It can even result in more noticeable scarring in some instances.
+It can even result in more noticeable scarring in some instances, meaning you should avoid sunburn after a hair transplant at all costs.

 At The Maitland Clinic, we usually advise patients to avoid exposing the treated areas to the sun for at least three months after surgery.
 As we’ve already discussed, sun damage can negatively affect the result so you must follow the postoperative guidelines set out by our surgical team.